jez/thoughts/_posts/2017-09-27-on-leaving-facebook.md

 Barlow wrote this letter in 1996---over 20 years ago.
-We owe a debt of gratitude to all those who worked to make the Internet a place that anyone can use.
+We owe a debt of gratitude to all those who worked to make the Internet a tool that anyone can use.
 Nominally, Facebook's goal of a more interconnected world is in line with this original vision.
 But counterintuitively, much of what Facebook is working towards tears down the progress we've